ghost-254/alx-system_engineering-devops/0x02-shell_redirections/README.md

 tr -d cC : This script removes all letters c and C from input. rev : This script reverse its input. cat /etc/passwd | sort -k1 | cut -d ':' -f1,6 : This script displays all users and their home directories, sorted by users.
-Based on the the /etc/passwd file
+Based on the the /etc/passwd file find . -empty -printf '%f\n' : This script finds all empty files and directories in the current directory and all sub-directories.